danielesergio/uf-android-client/README.md

 - **uf-client-service-api**: service API used by the third-party applications to communicate with the *uf-client-service*
 - **os-mock**: mock implementation of the Android hidden api used by the *uf-client-service*
 - **uf-ddiclient**: customization of hara-ddiclient library for Android and Update Factory
-- **uf-client-ui-example**: example graphical application that uses the uf-client-service via *uf-client-service-api*

 ## Third-Party Libraries
 * [hara-ddiclient](https://github.com/eclipse/hara-ddiclient) - [Eclipse Public License 2.0](https://github.com/eclipse/hara-ddiclient/blob/master/LICENSE)